mefengl/what-i-read/README.md

 https://www-cs-faculty.stanford.edu/~knuth/email.html , "I have reached an age where my main purpose is not to receive messages", This reminds me of what I should do in old age - learning that may never be applied before death, before eternal silence takes over.

 http://web.archive.org/web/20200517015343/https://lettersofnote.com/2015/10/23/do-not-remain-nameless-to-yourself , so that is Feynman, "No problem is too small or too trivial if we can really do something about it."

+https://waitbutwhy.com/2014/06/taming-mammoth-let-peoples-opinions-run-life.html , The idea of this article is very helpful in reducing my anxiety. ⭐